CodePurble/sap/README.md

 + **Digital Computer Electronics** by Albert Paul Malvino & Jerald A. Brown
 + **Advanced Digital Design with the Verilog HDL** by Michael D. Ciletti
 + **Verilog HDL: A Guide To Digital Design & Synthesis** by Samir Palnitkar

+## Contributing

+* Fork this repo
+* Take a look at the [TODO](./TODO.md)
+* Keep the directory structure as it is.
+* Enable [editorconfig](https://editorconfig.org/) for your editor to take care of formatting
+* Keep commit messages concise and meaningful